Who art in Heaven... or in the Other Place!

 I have attempted to correlate Jozef's resolution to some of my own characteristics.
 I was determined enough to be successful by many yardstick measures in life, however they DON'T in any way demonstrate my resolution:

 I am telling this story in December 2017, aged 48.
-Two years previous in July 2015, I was injured in a bicycle accident where I suffered a severe traumatic brain injury and airlifted to a hospital.
-The critical care doctors (who were used to having people die while in their care), told my closest family to expect the worst and had relevant paperwork was signed for organ donation.
+Two years previous in July 2015, I was injured in a bicycle accident where I suffered a severe Traumatic Brain Injury (TBI) and airlifted to a hospital.
+The critical care doctors (who were used to having people die while in their care) told my closest family to expect the worst and had relevant paperwork was signed for organ donation.

-I rather rapidly overcame the easy part of the brain trauma directly related to the accident and was discharged from hospital after learning again to walk and use a toilet.
+In just 4 months I rather rapidly overcame the mechanical consequences of the TBI and was discharged from hospital after learning again to walk and use a toilet.
 The really hard part began in earnest whereby I attempted to live a normal life.
 I was still mentally incapacitated in so many ways it is not worth starting to describe them - so I shan't!
 I used to be a professional high-flyer, now it appeared my high-flying was book-ended by a trip in an air ambulance helicopter.
-My misfortune had all the ingredients to make me a severe depression candidate.
-However, I refused to allow that to happen, my resolution pricked my conscience into driving me.
+I refused to allow myself to appear miserable, never-mind become depressed, my resolution pricked my conscience into driving me.
 I knew my loved ones had been prepared to sacrifice their better lives to care for me with no guarantees (or even likelihood) of a positive outcome.
 There was no question of allowing myself to become depressed and a burden upon them after they had demonstrated their resolution to care for me.

 I am content I have evidenced how bloody-minded I am, or I could put it another way, I have demonstrated resolution.